 Isaiah Zagar is an award-winning mosaic mural artist whose work can be found on more than 200 public walls throughout the city of Philadelphia and around the world.
 Born in Philadelphia and raised in Brooklyn, Zagar received his B.F.A. in Painting & Graphics at the Pratt Institute of Art in New York City.
-When he was 19 years old, Zagar discovered the folk art installations of Clarence Schmidt in Woodstock, New York.
-Influenced by Schmidt, Picasso, Jean Debuffet, Kurt Schwitters, Antonio Gaudi, Simon Rodia and Joseph Ferdinand Cheval, he was inspired to include the concepts of untrained artists as manifestations of fine art.
+When he was 19 years old, Zagar discovered the art environment of Clarence Schmidt in Woodstock, New York.
+This shaped his ideas of what art could be and started a lifelong interest in art environments and their creators.

 In addition to his three-year Peace Corps service in Peru, Isaiah has completed artist residencies in Tianjin, China, and Rajasthan, India.
 He also participated in a residency at the Kohler Co.
 Pottery Foundry in Wisconsin.

 Zagar’s work is included in the permanent collections of numerous art institutions, including the Philadelphia Museum of Art and the Pennsylvania Academy of the Fine Arts, and has been featured in solo exhibitions throughout the Philadelphia area.
-Zagar has received grants for his artistic excellence from the National Endowment for the Arts and the Pew Charitable Trusts for his work in Interdisciplinary Arts.
+He has received grants from the National Endowment for the Arts and the Pew Charitable Trusts.

 The personal story of Zagar and his family is captured in the award-winning 2008 documentary, In A Dream, created by his son Jeremiah Zagar.